Celebrating 200 Years of Cathodic Protection

 Zinc sacrificial anodes were installed to protect the iron armature from corrosion. - Sydney Harbour Bridge (Australia)

-The steel components exposed to marine and humid conditions are protected by a combination of sacrificial zinc and aluminium anodes. - Golden Gate Bridge (USA)
+Engineers protect steel components exposed to marine and humid conditions using a combination of sacrificial zinc and aluminium anodes. - Golden Gate Bridge (USA)

-The underwater anchorages and submerged steel components are protected using sacrificial zinc anodes. - The Øresund Bridge (Denmark-Sweden)
+Engineers protect the underwater anchorages and submerged steel components using sacrificial zinc anodes. - The Øresund Bridge (Denmark-Sweden)

 These applications show just how essential this technology is in modern infrastructure.